Need Support?

 Axial Bearings: Principles of Operation, Applications, and Selection

-Thrust bearings are generally classified into two types: unidirectional and bidirectional.
+Thrust bearings come in two main types: unidirectional and bidirectional.

 In summary, thrust bearings are designed to handle axial loads and provide stable operation with low friction.
 They play a critical role in many mechanical applications, ensuring the reliable operation of rotating equipment.